nathan-out/nathan-out.github.io/content/write-up/cyberdefenders-digital-forensics-szechuan-sauce.md

 ## Q11 What's the name of the attack tool you think this malware belongs to? (one word)

-Extract `coreupdater.exe`, calculate its footprint and go to VirusTotal, you will find that this program is built on Metasploit.
+Extract `coreupdater.exe`, calculate its footprint and go to VirusTotal, you will find that this program is built on a famous offensive framework.
 I suppose that is you try to reverse it, you will find the tool name too.

 ## Q12 One of the involved malicious IP's is based in Thailand.
 What was the IP?